ST10479750/wede-part-1-poe/README.md

 ## Key Features and Functionality
 ### Pages:
-- **Homepage**: Promotional banners, service highlights, call-to-action
+- **Homepage**: Animated hero image, service highlights, call-to-action
-- **About Us**: Company history, mission, vision, and values
+- **About Us**: Company history, mission, vision, values, and animated background
-- **Services**: Detailed service packages and pricing
+- **Services**: Each service features a user-supplied, animated image
-- **Book a Service**: Online booking form with date/time selection
+- **Book a Service**: Clean booking form, no unnecessary images
-- **Contact**: Location information, operating hours, contact details
+- **Contact**: Location, hours, contact details, and animated images

 ### Functionality:
-- Mobile-friendly responsive design
+- Fully responsive, modern UI
-- Online booking system
+- All images are animated and interactive (pop-in, hover effects)
-- Queue status updates (future implementation)
+- Only user-uploaded images are used (no external images)
-- Automated booking confirmations (future implementation)
+- Clean, minimal, and accessible HTML/CSS

 ## Timeline and Milestones
 - **Week 1-2**: Research and planning (Completed)